NSF NOIRLab Scientific Acknowledgments

 6. Mid-Scale Observatories (MSO): KPNO and CTIO

 6.1.
-Kitt Peak National Observatory (KPNO)
+NSF Kitt Peak National Observatory (KPNO)

 If you are the primary author on a publication citing data in the Astro Data Archive from KPNO telescopes, please see the acknowledgments statements under Astro Data Archive.